 So just how heart healthy are the different types of dance offered at Fred Astaire Dance Studios?
 A lot of that depends on the dancer and the effort put forth, but this information in Shape magazine based on the ACE Activity Counter can give you some idea.
 The numbers are based on an hour-long dance workout for a 125-lb woman.

 - Waltz and Foxtrot – 329 Calories: Holding on to your partner can help you tone your arms while dancing in high heels will strengthen calves.

 - Tango and Paso Doble – 389 Calories: Consider both of these styles aerobic dances.
 They will help you dance your way to sleeker arms, trunk, and thighs.

 - Salsa – 509 Calories: This is the biggie when it comes to fitness.
 The lower body workout will have your heart pumping and your hips, waist, and legs in action!

 So, fitness instructors are learning what Fred Astaire knew all along; dancing is great fitness as well as fun.
 It’s action that engages your body and your mind in a social setting that’ll have you engaging and laughing while you improve your overall health.
 Want to see what dance can do for your heart?
 Your first lesson is on us!
-Find a Fred Astaire Dance Studio location near you to get your feet moving and your heart racing.
+Find a Fred Astaire Dance Studios location near you to get your feet moving and your heart racing.